-In our seminary, each stage of formation has its own rhythm and beauty, helping each young man to grow in freedom, maturity and joyful self-giving.
+In our seminary, each stage of formation has its own rhythm and beauty, helping each young man grow in freedom, maturity, and joyful self-giving.

 It is the first year, a time to clarify and strengthen the priestly vocation.

-It is a year of prayer, community life and fraternity, where each seminarian learns to let go of personal ideas about the vocation and open his heart to the voice of God.
+It is a year of prayer, community life, and fellowship, where each seminarian learns to leave behind his own ideas about vocation and open his heart to the voice of God.

-It focuses on creating a life of prayer and brotherhood that will sustain the entire formation journey.
+It focuses on creating a life of prayer and fraternity that will sustain the entire formative path.
 The year is lived in Alcalá de Henares, together with seminarians from Madrid and Alcalá, reinforcing discernment and fraternity.

 In this stage we have Nico and Alejandro, taking their first steps in faith and formation.